stgeorgeshurstville/bulletin/_docs/song.md

 <br>There is still one King
 <br>Reigning over all

-<br>So I will not fear for this truth remains:
+So I will not fear for this truth remains:
 <br>That my God is the Ancient of Days

-<br>None above Him, none before Him
+None above Him, none before Him
 <br>All of time in His hands
 <br>For His throne it shall remain and ever stand

-<br>All the power, all the glory
+All the power, all the glory
 <br>I will trust in His name
 <br>For my God is the Ancient of Days

-<br>Though the dread of night
+Though the dread of night
 <br>Overwhelms my soul
 <br>He is here with me
 <br>I am not alone

-<br>O His love is sure and He knows my name
+O His love is sure and He knows my name
 <br>For my God is the Ancient of Days

-<br>None above Him, none before Him
+None above Him, none before Him
 <br>All of time in His hands
 <br>For His throne it shall remain and ever stand

-<br>All the power, all the glory
+All the power, all the glory
 <br>I will trust in His name
 <br>For my God is the Ancient of Days

-<br>Though I may not see
+Though I may not see
 <br>What the future brings
 <br>I will watch and wait
 <br>For the Saviour King

-<br>Then my joy complete standing face to face
+Then my joy complete standing face to face
 <br>In the presence of the Ancient of Days

-<br>None above Him, none before Him
+None above Him, none before Him
 <br>All of time in His hands
 <br>For His throne it shall remain and ever stand
 <br>All the power, all the glory